-Another email.
-Yes, another email about the illnesses going around your kids’ school.
+Another note.
+Yes, another note about the sicknesses going around your kids’ school.
 Whooping Cough.
 Strep.
 Influenza.
 RSV - Respiratory syncytial virus.
 Just looking at the words is enough to send moms and dads into a panic.
-The CDC said that RSV results in an average of 57,527 hospitalizations among kids five and under each year in the USA.
+The CDC reported that RSV results in an average of 57,527 hospitalizations among children under five each year in the USA.
 So how do you help ensure your family is safe?

 Understand Indoor Air Pollution

-- Pollutant sources (cleaning products, inadequately maintained or unclean heating and cooling or humidification systems, cigarette smoke, etc)
+- Pollutants (cleaning products, inadequately maintained or unclean heating and cooling or humidification devises, cigarette smoke, etc)

-So all this info – so what?
+So all this information – so what?
 What do you do?
 How can you make sure you and your loved ones aren’t breathing contaminated, virus-inducing air?

 Luckily, we have options.